 - The loan interest and fees are agreed upfront, to provide fixed income for the loan term.

-- Can provide stable cash flow from regular interest payments.
+- Can provide cash flow from regular interest payments.

 Capital preservation and portfolio diversification